 Financial Compensation

-When you have a child with cerebral palsy, you are going to face a lot of associated costs that will last a lifetime.
-In order to best provide your child with the life they deserve and get them the adaptive technology that they need to thrive, you are going to need considerable financial means.
+When you have a child with cerebral palsy, you will face many associated costs that will last a lifetime.
+To best provide your child with the life they deserve and get them the adaptive technology they need to thrive, you will need considerable financial means.

 In cases where your child suffered birth injuries caused by a doctor’s negligence, you have the right to sue for compensation.
-The costs that go along with raising a child with cerebral palsy can be astronomically higher than the expenses of raising a fully-abled child.
-Parents should not have to suffer the financial burden when doctor error led to this complication.
+The costs of raising a child with cerebral palsy can be astronomically higher than the expenses of raising a fully-abled child.
+Parents should not have to suffer the financial burden when doctor’s errors lead to this complication.
 Talk to a birth injury lawyer about your options for getting the money your child deserves.